 The second focus of this paper is to understand the mechanisms underlying the link between childhood participation in coca farming and future criminality.
-There are two potential mechanisms: general human capital and industry-specific human capital.
-First, exposed children have lower formal education and this can lead to criminality (the general human capital mechanism).
-Second, individuals may acquire skills specific to the illegal sector such as knowledge about transforming coca into cocaine and smuggling (the industry-specific human capital mechanism).
-Relatedly, individuals may acquire social capital specific to the illegal industry such as connections to buyers.
+There are two potential mechanisms: a decline in general human capital and an increase in industry-specific human capital.
+First, exposed children have lower formal education and this deficiency can lead to criminality (the general human capital mechanism).
+Second, individuals may acquire skills specific to the illegal sector such as knowledge about transforming coca into cocaine and smuggling (the industry-specific human capital mechanism); and social capital specific to the illegal industry such as connections to buyers.

 I report three sets of results suggesting that the increase in adult criminality is mainly driven by the acquisition of human capital that is specific to the illegal industry.
-First, children who end up growing coca as a result of the price shocks are more likely to be convicted of violent and drug-related crimes in the future, but not of other types of crimes such as property crime, sexual assault, or white collar crime.
-Second, I find that price shocks to legal commodities (gold and coffee) also increase child labor, but have no effect on the likelihood of future criminality.
-Moreover, individuals from districts where most coca is grown for traditional medical and religious purposes are not involved in crime later in life, even though they also have lower schooling.
-Third, these negative effects of childhood involvement in coca growing are found not only for those who remain in coca growing districts as adults, but also for those who move to districts without coca production.
-This finding implies that the long-term effects are not caused by contemporaneous exposure to the cocaine industry during adulthood but rather to exposure during childhood.10 In addition, the overwhelming majority of individuals who are estimated to be in prison due to the price shock report that they were involved in illegal activities before the age of 18 and reported farming as their last occupation, indicating that they likely started their criminal career growing coca.
+First, children who end up growing coca as a result of the price shocks are more likely to be convicted of violent and drugrelated crimes in the future, but not of other types of crimes such as property crime, sexual assault, or white collar crime.
+Second, price shocks to legal commodities (coffee and gold) also increase child labor, but have no effect on the likelihood of future criminality.
+Moreover, individuals from districts where most coca is grown for traditional medical and religious purposes are not involved